bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 Furthermore, due to the strong integration with TypeScript, VSCode should work nicely with the project including type checking as well as intellisense.

-If your project happen to use eslint, you can add these packages for TypeScript support:
+If your project happens to use eslint, you can add these packages for TypeScript support:

 ```shell
 yarn add -D @typescript-eslint/eslint-plugin @typescript-eslint/parser